-Although buying a new Ferrari comes with a lot of strings attached, that’s not the case with classic Ferraris.
-And, although many vintage Ferraris often sell for more than new ones, there are some priced at more attainable levels.
-However, there’s one classic affordable Ferrari that’s usually forgotten about.
-That’s the Ferrari 308 GT4—and it’s definitely worth your consideration.
+Although buying a new Ferrari comes with precarious political strings attached, that’s not the case with classic models.
+Further, although many vintage Ferraris often sell for more than new ones, there are some priced at more attainable levels.
+Better yet, there’s one classic affordable Ferrari that’s usually forgotten about.
+Enter the Ferrari 308 GT4—a classic definitely worth your consideration.

 What makes the Ferrari 308 GT4 unique?

 Initially, The Drive reports, the Ferrari 308 GT4 wasn’t actually, technically, a Ferrari.
 It was badged ‘Dino’, after Enzo Ferrari’s late son.
-As the 308 GT4 didn’t have a V12, it wasn’t considered a ‘true’ Ferrari.
-However, as Petrolicious explains, Ferrari eventually abandoned that tactic and told dealers to replace the Dino badges with Ferrari ones.
+As the classic model didn’t have a V12, it wasn’t considered a ‘true’ Ferrari.
+However, Ferrari eventually abandoned that tactic and told dealers to replace the Dino badges with Ferrari ones.

 The original lack of a classic Ferrari badge may also explain the 308 GT4’s styling.
 Traditionally, Ferraris have been styled by Italian firm Pininfarina.
-And, in fact, Pininfarina did design the rest of the 308 models.
+In fact, Pininfarina did design the rest of the 308 models.
 The GT4, though, was designed by Bertone, the firm behind legends like the Lamborghini Countach and Lancia Stratos.
-But that’s not the Ferrari 308 GT4’s only claim to fame.
+But that’s not the 308 GT4’s only claim to fame.

 The first Dino, the 246, was Ferrari’s first road-going mid-engine car.
 However, as GM did with the 2020 Corvette, Ferrari worried that customers wouldn’t be able to properly deal with a mid-engine car’s handling.
-So, that car only came with a V6.
+As a result, that car only came with a V6 mill.

 The Ferrari 308 GT4 is fairly reliable and daily-drivable

 True, as with any older car, unrestored classic Ferrari 308 GT4s can develop some quirks and issues.
 The 2.9-liter V8 has 4 carburetors, and they can be difficult to sync.
 And, as Classic & Sports Car reports, some GT4-unique parts can be a little expensive.
 Overall, though, these cars are fairly robust.
-There are really only 3 things to look out for.
+That said, there are really only 3 things to look out for.

 The first is that the original sodium-filled valves can break, which requires an engine rebuild.
 However, almost all GT4s have had these valves replaced by now.
 Secondly, the car’s original distributors can be difficult to maintain, although the answer is simply replacing them with electronic ones.
-And finally, while the Ferrari 308 GT4 was made from 1973-1980, pre-1978 cars can suffer plugged spark plugs, which is fixed by retro-fitting electronic ignition packs.
+Finally, while the Ferrari 308 GT4 was made from 1973-1980, pre-1978 cars can suffer from plugged spark plugs, which are fixed by retro-fitting electronic ignition packs.

-The 308 GT4 has excellent visibility—more so than the later GTB, Jalopnik reports.
-The seats are comfortable, and there’s enough headroom even for people over 6’ tall.
-The car has four-wheel disc brakes that feel almost modern, and the mid-engine layout with independent suspension all-around means the GT4 handles well.
+Usually, though, the 308 GT4 just needs to be driven.
+With that and regular maintenance, these cars are generally reliable.
+In fact, their qualities may tempt some into using them as daily drivers.
+The 308 GT4 has excellent visibility—more so than the later GTB.
+The seats are comfortable, and there’s enough headroom even for people over six feet tall.
+The car has four-wheel disc brakes that feel almost modern, and the mid-engine layout with independent suspension all around means the GT4 handles well.